-- Defiant to the End: His last words before death?
-"Rot in Hell, Max" with a smile.
-It even provides the trope picture!
+- Defiant to the End: His last words before death are "Rot in Hell, Max" with a smile.

 - To the third Blue Beetle, Jaime Reyes.
 He's an older, experienced billionaire hero who lacked the powers of the scarab and had to compensate with his wits, skills, and resources to get ahead.
 Jaime is a younger, inexperienced teenager from a middle class background who ended up with the scarab's power by accident, and uses that to be a superhero.

-- Also to Batman.
+- To Batman.
 Both are billionaire Badass Normals who fight crime as Justice League members, but the former is a dark and brooding stoic compared to him being a bright and upbeat jokester.